 As the all-Internet-catalogue (for both good and bad stuff), DNS is easily accessible to users with good intentions – but also to threat actors.

-DNS is a great place for plugging in a defence layer that protects against threats that traditional security solutions, such as antivirus or firewalls, might miss.
+DNS is a great place for plugging in a defence layer that protects against threats that traditional security solutions, such as antivirus or firewalls, often miss.

-As DNS is behind the majority of Internet traffic, it makes sense to detect and respond to potential cyber attacks there, before any data is downloaded by crew members heedless of the ‘Think before you click’ advice.
+As DNS is the first step in making a connection on the Internet, it makes sense to detect and respond to potential cyberattacks there, before any data is downloaded by deck officers or crew members heedless of the ‘Think before you click’ advice.

 Dualog® Protect provides an additional layer of security that is simple to implement and highly effective.
 By operating at the DNS level – blocking malicious content before it can access the site – the service allows your crews to use the Internet safely.